DeveshGaonkar/Employee_Retention/README.md

 ## Usage Instructions

-- Clone the project repository using the command: `git clone [repository URL]`.
+- Clone the project repository using the command: `git clone [https://github.com/DeveshGaonkar/Employee_Retention]`.
 - Ensure the Excel datasets (HR_1.xlsx and HR_2.xlsx) are available in the designated folders.
 - Open the respective dashboard tools (Excel, Power BI, Tableau) and link the datasets to your project.
 - Access and interact with the dashboards to explore HR Analytics insights.